shuangqiu123/UniMelb-Data-Science/README.md

 **The assignments here are meant to be a reference for what you can expect from the subject.
 If you decide to "borrow" ideas from here (and all other public sources), you will be picked up for plagiarism.
 You have also been extensively warned at the beginning of each semester.**

-If you're from COMP20003 (or any subject that uses the C language), refer to [this guide](https://github.com/akiratwang/COMP20003-Setting-Up) for setting up your Windows 10 device for SSH and WSL.
+If you're from COMP20003 (or any subject that uses the C language), I have written [this guide](https://github.com/akiratwang/COMP20003-Setting-Up) for setting up your Windows 10 device for both SSH-ing and WSL (Windows Subsystem Linux).

-For a (very very) neat timetable planner for university, visit Rohyl's [lookahead](https://lookahead.rohyl.io/) which has the cleanest interface ever
+For a (very very) neat timetable planner for university, visit my mate Rohyl's [lookahead](https://lookahead.rohyl.io/) which has the cleanest interface ever and has saved me numerous time for sorting out my timetable.
+Although next year onwards will follow a preference based system, I still highly recommend you check it out!

 ## About Me
 - Business Analyst at DXC Technology
 - Graduated 2019 with a major in Data Science (UniMelb)
 - Tutor for Foundations of Computing (COMP10001)
 - Demonstrator for Algorithm & Data Structures (COMP20003)
-- Former Spatial Data Analyst at UniMelb Infrastructure Services
 - Currently interested in transitioning into teaching and Cybersecurity (Penetration Testing / Security Analysis)
-- *Potentially be back as a tutor for Applied Data Science given the times work out well.
+- *Potentially be back as a tutor for Applied Data Science and Machine Learning given the times work out well.
 Feel free to ask me questions and what not if you're interested in the subject!*

 Lastly, if ya liked this guide / repository, please leave a cheeky star so I know it's worth keeping updated and online!